chiragbadhe/verify-cyber-cred/README.md

-# Verifier Template
+# Cyber Network Transaction Verifier - January 2025

-This project provides a template for verifying Ethereum addresses on the Base network.
-It includes two main verification methods: balance checking and transaction history verification.
+This project provides a template for verifying Ethereum addresses on the Cyber network.
+It verifies transaction history on the Cyber network during January 2025.

 ## Project Structure

 ```
-VERIFIER-TEMPLATE
+verify-cyber-cred
 ├── api
-│   ├── balance-of-eth-base.ts
 │   ├── create-tx-base.ts
 │   └── signature.ts
 ├── test